liangzheng816/OfficeDocs-SharePoint/migration/migration-assessment-scan-alerts.md

 ## Overview

 Most migration tools don't migrate alerts.
 Alerts are created on items, lists, and libraries to notify a user of when content changed.
 This report provides visibility into the alerts that are currently configured in the source environment.
 If users want to be notified of content changes after the migration, they need to configure the alerts on the new environment.
-As a result of alerts not migrating, we provide ample raw data associated with the alerts should the need arise to recreate the alerts post migration.
+As a result of alerts not migrating, we provide ample raw data associated with the alerts if you need to recreate the alerts post-migration.

 ## Data Migration